 We are required to convene at least one general meeting of shareholders each calendar year.
 Bermuda law provides that a special general meeting of shareholders may be called by the board of directors of a company and must be called upon the request of shareholders holding not less than 10.0% of the paid-up capital of the company carrying the right to vote at general meetings.
 Bermuda law also requires that shareholders be given at least five days' advance notice of a general meeting, but an unintentional failure notice to any person does not invalidate the proceedings at a meeting.
 Our bye-laws provide that the Chairman or our board of directors may convene an annual general meeting or a special general meeting.
-Under our bye-laws, at least 10 days' notice of an annual general meeting or a special general meeting or a special general meeting.
-Under our bye-laws, at least 10 days' notice of an annual general meeting or a special general meeting or shorter notice if such notice is agreed: (i) in the case of an annual general meeting, by all of the shareholders entitled to attend and vote at such meeting; or (ii) in the case of a special general meeting, by a majority in number of the shareholders entitled to attend and vote at the meeting holding not less than 95.0% in nominal value of the shares entitled to vote at such meeting.
+Under our bye-laws, at least 10 days' notice of an annual general meeting or a special general meeting.
+This notice requirement is subject to the ability to hold such meetings on shorter notice if such notice is agreed: (i) in the case of an annual general meeting, by all of the shareholders entitled to attend and vote at such meeting; or (ii) in the case of a special general meeting.
 The quorum required for a general meeting of shareholders is one or more persons present in person throughout the meeting and representing in person or by proxy in excess of 50.0% of all issued and outstanding common shares.
 General meetings can be convened at a location in or outside of Bermuda.
 Our bye-laws provide that our board of directors may, but is not required to, make arrangements permitting shareholders to participate in general meetings by such telephonic, electronic or other communications facilities or means as permit all persons participating in the meeting to communicate with each other simultaneously and instantaneously.